Vijnaneshvaramu: Women

 The punishments recommended by Ketana vary by gender.
-For example, a high caste woman who has sex with a Shudra man is not to be killed: instead, she should undergo ritual atonement (prayashchitta); if she becomes pregnant, than her husband should leave her.
+For example, a high caste woman who has sex with a Shudra man is not to be killed: instead, she should undergo ritual atonement (prayashchitta); if she becomes pregnant, her husband should leave her.

-According to Ketana, both husband and wife should lead a virtuous life and beget progeny.
+According to Ketana, both husband and wife should lead a virtuous life and have children.
 Ketana expects women to remain chaste and religious.
 The text suggests that women enjoyed some degree of social justice and rights.
 Ketana specifies punishments for a husband who takes away the ornaments of his wife by force.
 He also allows women to enter into contracts, although only with the consent of their husbands.
 He does not allow remarriage for women.

 Ketana does not consider prostitution a sin, and refers to laws aimed at protecting prostitutes from their greedy procurer mothers and their clients, as well as laws aimed at curbing the unfair earning practices of the procurers.
 Punishments for the greedy mothers include monetary fines in combination with other punishments such as cutting the convict's nose or ears, and shaving her head.
 Monetary fines are imposed on clients convicted of causing physical injuries to prostitutes.

 Other

 Ketana strongly defends the royal authority, and recommends severe punishments for those who challenge it.
 For example, if a person insults the king, Ketana mandates cutting his tongue, and driving him out of town.

 Ketana outlines various rules to maintain social harmony.
-For example, somoene who ridicules a handicapped person should be fined three rukas.
+For example, someone who ridicules a handicapped person should be fined three rukas.
 Someone who abuses people based on their country (e.g. calling people from Murikinadu stupid), language (e.g. calling Aravas, that is, Tamil speakers quarrelsome) or caste (e.g. calling Brahmins greedy), should be fined a 100 panas.

 According to Ketana, a man who engages in incest should have his genitals cut off.
 However, he states that consanguinous marriage with one's paternal aunt or maternal uncle's daughter is an acceptable custom in southern India.